agabor/docs/_includes/graphql/files.md

 ## Create a File

-The GraphQL API supports nested mutation for the `File` type, so you can send the file along with the Parse Object or just upload the file and get the returned information.
+The GraphQL API supports nested mutation for the `File` type, so you can send the file along with the MSG Object or just upload the file and get the returned information.

 ```js
 // Header